mattjang96/Shuttr/README.md

 - Users can log in as a demo user.
 - Users can see universal photos created by all users.
 - Users can upload photos and edit the text associated with the photos only if they are the owner.
+- Users can organize their own photos into albums.
 - Users can comment directly on the photo's show page and see their comment appear.

 ## Site